 The end result the top guys at Blizzard have copied look and feel from Games Workshop for years, but in return they have made some of the greatest video games in history.

 I don't think WC is a ripoff of Warhammer.
 In the beginning they definitely shared some visuals but the early lore was pretty different than Warhams, and more Christian-driven than Warhammer.
 The most egregious example of 'borrowing' is the fact that orcs are green, and everything else is pretty much stock fantasy which Warhammer also has in spades.

 I also personally find it hilarious that people bring up "GW hired Blizzard for a game".
 I've heard people say that they hired Blizzard to make a Warhammer game and that ended up being WC1.
 I've heard people say the same thing about 40k and SC.
 I've heard the same person say both things.

 Does Warhammer ripoff Tolkien?

 Does Tolkien ripoff even older works of fantasy fiction?

-Top tier 25M progression raiding on 12 hours per week.
+Top tier 25M progression raiding on a strict 12 hours per week.

 Lets look at the similarities: